romilbert/samformer/README.md

 ## Ressources

 This work was conducted on the Jean Zay supercomputer at [IDRIS](https://www.idris.fr/), with access granted under the GENCI allocation AD011013858R1-ILBERT.
+We sincerely thank IDRIS and GENCI for providing the computational resources that made this research possible.

 ## Acknowledgements
 We would like to express our gratitude to all the researchers and developers whose work and open-source software have contributed to the development of SAMformer.
 Special thanks to the authors of [SAM](https://openreview.net/pdf?id=6Tm1mposlrM), [TSMixer](https://openreview.net/pdf?id=wbpxTuXgm0), [RevIN](https://openreview.net/pdf?id=cGDAkQo1C0p) and $\sigma$[Reparam](https://proceedings.mlr.press/v202/zhai23a/zhai23a.pdf) for their instructive works, which have enabled our approach.
 We provide below a non-exhaustive list of GitHub repositories that helped with valuable code base and datasets: